-An award with Distinction is permitted where a student obtained grade 5 in all subjects of the final exam.
-The average of thesis grade, his/her exam grades and mid-semester grades during his/her studies is at least 4.
+A diploma with honours is permitted where a student obtained grade 5 in all subjects of the final exam and for the thesis defence.
+The average of thesis grade, his/her exam grades and mid-semester grades during his/her studies is at least 4 and the student did not receive a grade lower than satisfactory (3) during all his/her studies.